The Place that Time Forgot

 Visiting Grand Bahama on a personal note, I decided to walk through the International Bazaar.
 As a young lad i spent many days roaming the Bazaar running through crowded narrow passage ways and slipping by the many tourist and locals alike enjoying a lively and bustling location.
 This trip however was the exact opposite, it was like discovering a lost city where all the inhabitants mysteriously disappeared.

-One of my favorite locations once had big, strong trees that provided a nice shade while the breeze blew through the area transporting you to a place unknown but you felt was safe.
+One of my favorite locations in the Bazaar once had huge, strong trees that provided a nice shade while the breeze blew through the area transporting you to a place unknown but you felt was safe.
 The design i surmise was more akin to places in Sweden or somewhere like that, Im not sure.
 All I knew was that I really loved that location.
-There was an ice cream store that I frequented as a little boy and sat on the benches people watching.
-Now its empty and the trees are dying.
+There was an ice cream store that I frequented as a little boy and sat on the benches people watching, now those stores are empty and the trees are dying.

 Every place I walked was empty, not a soul in sight it's a sad feeling to see such beautiful architecture simply wasting away.
-There were however some notion that there were still stores trying to survive in this ghost town, but it was hard to tell if they were holding out or just left everything as it was.
+There was some notion that there were still stores trying to survive in this ghost town, but it was hard to tell if they were holding out or just left everything as it was.

-Another favorite location of mine in my childhood days was the local crafts area.
-It was once filled with local straw vendors and unique hand crafted Bahamian Souvenirs but now all the stalls were closed and locked as if never to reopen.
+Another favorite location of mine, during my childhood days was the local crafts area.
+It was once filled with local straw vendors and unique hand crafted Bahamian Souvenirs.
+Now all the stalls were closed and locked as if never to reopen.
 Even the once magnificent fountain that roared over the voiced of people talking and tourist laughing and the occasional Bahamian music playing nearby is now off and dried to a state where the paint is cracking and some kind of moss grows in the areas of rain water left over.

 What happened to this marvelous structure I do not know, what is its fate?
 I still do not know.
-What I do know it is a sad day when one of the Bahamas' greatest attractions has been reduced to a ghost town.
-What I can tell you is that it seems as if the excitement has moved from the Bazaar to Port Lucaya.
-It is now the New Shopping Mecca of Grand Bahama.
+What I do know is that it's a sad day when one of the Bahamas' greatest attractions has been reduced to a ghost town.
+The overall city of Freeport seems to be on the decline, I fear with in a few years this will become even worse.